-Landlords offering new concession: Discounted security deposits
+NYC rent concessions to continue as major trend this summer, experts say - amNewYork

 According to StreetEasy, rents in Brooklyn and Manhattan in February were down $70 per month in Manhattan and $130 per month in Brooklyn from their peak in August 2016, since the listings site began compiling data in January 2009.

-Grant Long, the site’s senior economist, predicts that 12-13% of apartments listed on StreetEasy will offer concessions, such as a free month’s rent or a waived broker fee, this summer.
+Grant Long, the site’s senior economist, predicts that 12-13 percent of apartments listed on StreetEasy will offer concessions, such as a free month’s rent or a waived broker fee, this summer.

 “But sometimes landlords won’t necessarily advertise concessions but will offer them if you ask,” he added.
 “Be willing to negotiate to see what you can get this season.”